Team charter canvas

 - Arrange a relaxed, positive and private environment

 - Have markers (with a fine tip), sticky notes and paper for everybody

 - Print or draw the canvas on a big sheet of paper

 - Allow yourself 30-45 minutes of undisturbed time

 You don’t always get to decide with whom you work with.
 Even if you do, there’s no guarantee that you’ll be successful.
 Conflicts of interest and differing values or goals often get in the way of a team’s progress.

 A team charter will help you create a blueprint for the engine behind a project: a well-balanced team.
 As a co-created document, the team charter will help clarify the team’s direction while establishing boundaries.

 As mentioned it is very important that everybody is introduced properly, that people know what everybody’s expectations are (why they are in the room) and that there is a relaxed atmosphere.
 If there are things preventing this, make sure they are dealt with up front.

 Back in the van boys & girls

-Ask every team member where they want to sit in the bus.
-If someone want’s to sit in the drivers seat.
+Ask every team member where they want to sit on the bus.
+If someone wants to sit in the driver’s seat.
 That’s great!
 More room for you as a facilitator to facilitate!